blorbb/retype/README.md

 - no documentation (the design is very human)
 - built in rust 🚀🚀 blazingly fast 🚀🚀

+## usage

+For linux:

+run `sudo usermod -aG tty,input "$USER"` to add yourself to the `tty` and `input` groups.

+run `cargo build --release` to make the executable.
+Start from the terminal, run `./target/release/retype & disown`.

+logs are stored in `~/.local/share/retype.log` or wherever the data directory is for your OS.

 ## contributing

 it works for me, it (probably) wont work for you